heathershaw821/amy/README.md

 #### `(^d|.* d)o(o+)m.*`
 - **What it does**: Triggers an ASCII art sequence representing DOOM in its most glorious form.
 - **Who can use it**: Anyone.
-- **Behavior**: AmyBot sends a dramatic series of ASCII lines to the channel with timed delays.
+- **Behavior**: Amy sends a dramatic series of ASCII lines to the channel with timed delays.

 #### `fuck <something>`
 - **What it does**: Outputs an ASCII sequence expressing strong feelings about the input.